th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

 ## Boxes

 `boxes` folder contains configuration for components of `modules` group.
 The configuration files are Custom Resource manifests for Kubernetes. th2 provides a number of <term term="Custom resource">Custom Resource</term> kinds, but for boxes configuration you will need only `Th2Box` kind.

-You can see structure of the manifest below.
+You can see the structure of the manifest below.

 ```yaml
 apiVersion: th2.exactpro.com/v1